 Engage in technical positions within the biotechnology industry, further research in partnership with state and federal agencies or enter graduate study.

 Animal Systems – B.S. in Biotechnology, Animal Systems Emphasis

-Students within the Animal Systems program at Montana State start their studies with a strong foundation in coursework on chemistry, physics, biology, microbiology and genetics during the first two years of the program.
+Students within the Animal Systems program at Montana State start their studies with a strong foundation in chemistry, physics, biology, microbiology and genetics during the first two years of the program.
 From there, students will apply both molecular and cellular biological concepts and associated techniques to address problems facing animal production systems.

 Study Across the State

 The Montana Agricultural Experiment Station provides research opportunities for students at farms and research centers across the state.